1. Home

 Many owners say that their dogs were able to see much better after the surgery, but that there were still some small signs of difficulty seeing certain things.
 Cataracts in small dogs can not come back once an operation has been performed, but scar tissue from the surgery could impact your dog’s vision over time.

 Cataract surgery is an expensive procedure because it requires specialized equipment and training.
-The small size of the eye means that it is a very delicate process.
+The small size of the eye makes it a very delicate process.

-If you are concerned about the cost, check with your vet’s office or ophthalmologist’s office to see if they will accept payments or adjust the price.
+If you are concerned about the cost, check with your vet’s or ophthalmologist’s office to see if they accept payment or can adjust the price.

 Preventing Cataracts in Small Dogs